1OOyan/Snake/README.md

 Cool features:

 1. The game screen is resizable while playing.
+Nice to use with TMUX.

 2. Penalty apples when timeout is reached